 Firm Overview

 Every family is unique.
-Whether there are children or no children, your family law problem is unique too.
-Kathleen M. Murphy - Attorney at Law is dedicated to finding a solution that works best for you.
+Whether there are children or no children, or the structure is traditional or non-traditional, your family law issue is unique too.
+Kathleen M. Murphy – Attorney at Law is dedicated to getting it right the first time and finding a solution that works best for you.

 [ Return to Top ]